Lallu Ki Laila: Production

 The film is directed by Sushil Kumar Upadhyay and Ratnakar Kumar with co-produced by Prakash Jais and Sushil Kumar and written by Sanjay Rai.
 The cinematography has been done by R R Prince while choreography is by Kanu Mukerjee, Ram Devan and Dilip Mistri.
 Gurjent Singh is the editor and action done by Dilip Yadav.
 It will be released in September 2019.

 Music

 Music of "Lallu Ki Laila" is composed by Madhukar Anand with lyrics penned by Azad Singh, Santosh Puri and Sandeep Sajan.
 It is produced under the "Worldwide Records Bhojpuri" label, owned by film producer Ratnakar Kumar.

 Track list

 Marketing

-First-look poster was this film released on 1 June 2019 on official Instagram handle of Amrapali Dubey. second-look poster is out on 17 July 2019 at official Instagram handle of actress Yamini Singh.
-The film is scheduled to released on 9 August 2019 at all theatres.
+First-look poster was this film released on 1 June 2019 on official Instagram handle of Amrapali Dubey.
+Second-look poster is out on 17 July 2019 at official Instagram handle of actress Yamini Singh.

-Trailer of this film is released on 3 August 2019 at official YouTube channel of "Worldwide Records Bhojpuri", who also bought his satellite rights.
+The trailer of this film is released on 3 August 2019 at official YouTube channel of "Worldwide Records Bhojpuri", who also bought his satellite rights.

-Due to some issue film was postponed to release in August, he is rescheduled to release on 13 September 2019 in all theatres.

-Film is released on 12 September 2019 in Mumbai and 13 September 2019 in Bihar and Jharkhand.
+The film was released on 12 September 2019 in Mumbai and 13 September 2019 in Bihar and Jharkhand.